VoltDB/app-nbbo/README.md

-# VoltDB Example App: National Best Bid & Offer (NBBO) Calculation
+# VoltDB NBBO Example App

 Use Case
 --------
-Process incoming market data ticks to calculate the NBBO in real-time.

-Client generates ticks based on stock listings (with recent end-of-day prices) from NYSE, AMEX, NASDAQ.
-These prices are used as starting points, but the tick generation uses a random walk to update price.
-Quantities are chosen at random.
-This is a very simplistic generator, just meant to test the database workload.
+NBBO is the National Best Bid and Offer, defined as the lowest available ask price and highest available bid price across the participating markets for a given security.
+Brokers should route trade orders to the market with the best price, and by law must guarantee customers the best available price.

+This example app includes a VoltDB database schema that stores each market data tick and automatically inserts a new NBBO record whenever there is a change to the best available bid or ask price.
+This can be used to serve the current NBBO or the history of NBBO changes on demand to consumers such as the dashboard or other applications.

+The example includes a web dashboard that shows the real-time NBBO for a security and the latest avaialble prices from each exchange.
+It also includes a client benchmark application that generates synthetic market data ticks for all of the listed stocks from NYSE, AMEX, and NASDAQ.
+The prices are simulated using a random walk algorithm that starts from the end of day closing price that is initially read from a CSV file.
+It is not intended to be a realistic simulation of market data, but simply to generate simulated data for demonstration purposes.

 Code organization
 -----------------